 Overcoming complex infrastructure, data access and data quality issues

 Telia is a Swedish multinational telecommunications company and mobile network operator that serves over 25 million customers in 6 different markets.
 On an average day the company runs over 3 million queries.
-According to the presentation by Karolina Perzon, Head of Governance & Strategy at this year’s Data 2030 Summit, Telia has around 350 analytical experts, over 5000 BI users and works with large volumes of data.
-Besides a massive data legacy the company faced a complex IT source structure impacting the overall data quality.
+According to the presentation by Karolina Perzon, Head of Governance & Strategy at this edition of the Data 2030 Summit, Telia has around 350 analytical experts, over 5,000 BI users and works with large volumes of data.
+Besides a massive data legacy, the company faced a complex IT source structure impacting the overall data quality.

 “Within the analytics team we have been working for a long time to mitigate these issues.
 We have created workarounds to improve the data quality but that also became very complex and time consuming and required a lot of resources.”, adds Karolina Perzon, Head of Governance & Strategy at Telia.